 - An environment which encourages the development of new possibilities for abused and neglected children, in which warmth and nurturing replace hurt and fear and in which children receive the attention and support they need to realize their potential and build self-esteem, free from the continuum of violence that plagues their world today.

 The Missouri CASA Association values Trust, Accountability, Efficiency, Commitment, and Relationships.

 The Missouri CASA Association (MOCASA) is the coordinating agency for CASA programs throughout Missouri.
 Currently, there are 21 CASA programs in Missouri serving 23 of the 46 Judicial Circuits.

-Missouri CASA, together with its affiliate programs, provide support and promote court-appointed volunteer advocacy for Missouri’s abused and neglected children so they may thrive in safe, permanent homes.
+Missouri CASA, together with its affiliate programs, provides support and promotes court-appointed volunteer advocacy for Missouri’s abused and neglected children so they may thrive in safe, permanent homes.

 Missouri CASA and its 21 affiliate CASA programs work cooperatively with the Department of Social Services, the Circuit Courts and other child service agencies to improve the lives of abused and neglected children in Missouri.

 In 2017, there were 1,557 dedicated CASA volunteers in Missouri serving 4,455 children.
 While this is a great accomplishment, more CASA volunteers are needed.
-Last year, there were more than 12,000 of Missouri’s children in the state’s custody which left over 9,000 children without a CASA volunteer to lift up their voices.
+Last year, there were more than 12,000 of Missouri’s children in the state’s custody, leaving over 9,000 children without a CASA volunteer to lift up their voices.